Roadie (1980 film): Plot

 Lola and Travis argue, causing him to take her immediately to Alice Cooper's show in New York City, where he plans to leave her so she can fulfill her groupie dreams while Travis goes home to Texas.
 However, Alice has heard of Travis' reputation and convinces him to stay long enough to fix the problems with Alice's sound system.
-In return for Travis' services, Alice buys him a bus to drive himself back to Texas and gives Lola VIP treatment, with a front row seat, backstage access, and the promise of a romantic evening.
+In return for Travis' services, Alice buys him a bus to drive himself back to Texas and gives Lola VIP treatment, with a front-row seat, backstage access, and the promise of a romantic evening.
 Travis finds out that B.B. and Alice Poo are getting married and is determined to return to Texas for their wedding.
 Despite Lola's pleading that he stay, Travis leaves her in New York, telling her to pursue her dream as she probably won't get another chance with Alice Cooper.

 Travis gets home just in time to see his best friend and sister exchange vows.
-He then gets a phone call from Lola, who has given up being a groupie and traveled to Texas to be with him, and is waiting at a nearby bus stop.
+He then gets a phone call from Lola, who has given up being a groupie, traveled to Texas to be with him, and is waiting at a nearby bus stop.
 Lola now plans to be a psychic instead.
-As Travis and Lola start to consummate their relationship in the parked bus, they are interrupted by a UFO suddenly landing in front of them, and Lola uses her psychic power to sense that the aliens' spacecraft is broken and they want Travis to fix it.
+As Travis and Lola start to consummate their relationship in the parked bus, they are interrupted by a UFO suddenly landing in front of them.
+Lola uses her psychic power to sense that the aliens' spacecraft is broken, and they want Travis to fix it.